 If you are making mega batches of kraut, I totally get not doing it by hand, but for smaller projects, a good chef's knife is a must.
-Keep it sharp both for ease of cutting and for safety, and store it in a block or on a magnetic strip--never in the drawer!--to keep it sharp even longer.
+Be sure to keep it sharp both for ease of cutting and for safety, storing knives in a block or on a magnetic strip--never in the drawer!--to keep them sharp even longer.

 Like I said with the chef's knife, I like to do things by hand.
 This carries over to the box grater as well.
 Instead of using a food processor, I go for the four-sided box grater for shredding vegetables to go into my ferments, such as carrots or beets.
-One of the sides on mine is a microplane ( a fine zester for citrus and such), but if yours doesn't they are really wonderful to have for zesting, like when you want to put lemon zest or ginger in your kombucha.
-Also, these require no electricity, just muscles!
+One of the sides on mine is a zester, which works well for citrus peel and ginger, but if yours doesn't have this feature, you could purchase a separate zester to play with.

-Whether it is mixing vegetables with salt, stirring sugar into tea for kombucha or using the handle to press kraut into a jar, a sturdy wooden spoon is a must for fermenting.
+Whether for mixing vegetables with salt, stirring sugar into tea for kombucha or using the handle to press kraut into a jar, a sturdy wooden spoon is a must for fermenting.
 Wood is preferable over plastic or metals for utensils, as it is non-reactive so you can mix more acidic foods with it, and it will probably make its way into most of your kitchen projects anyway, so it is essential to have around.
 You could even carve your own if you were so inclined!

 6. Funnels of Varying Sizes

 To prevent making (more of) a mess when I am transferring my cabbage into jars for kraut and kim chi, I like to use a wide mouth canning funnel.
 I tend to use stainless steel, but if you have a plastic one that will do.
 I also like to have a smaller, more narrow-mouthed funnel for bottling kombucha, kefir or ginger ale for their second ferments.
 Using funnels not only keeps your kitchen tidier, but I find that I lose less to spillage, saving money and food, which I love.

-These are great for straining out tea leaves when brewing kombucha or removing kefir grains once a batch is done fermenting.
+Fine mesh strainers are great for removing tea leaves when brewing kombucha or for removing kefir grains once a batch is done fermenting.
 I like to have a larger and a smaller size so I can tailor it to whatever project I am working on, but I find I use my small one a lot more when I am making fermented beverages.
-Side note: they work great for straining bacon grease, too!

 11. Mixing cups and spoons

 There you have it!
-The twelve items I use very regularly (and would probably have to borrow from elsewhere if I didn't own them) for fermenting vegetables and beverages.
-These are all low tech, no fossil fuels needed items, so homesteaders off the grid and apartment dwellers in the city alike can use them with ease.
+The twelve items I use very regularly for fermenting vegetables, dairy, and beverages.
+These are all low tech, electricity-free items, so homesteaders off the grid and apartment dwellers alike can use them with ease.

-This antique item has come back into popularity over the past few years as making sauerkraut has become ubiquitous.
-It is really nice for packing kraut or kim chi into a big crock, but since I tend to use glass jars for my ferments, it doesn't really fit and I use a wooden spoon for packing.
+This item has come back into popularity over the past few years as a tool for packing sauerkraut into crocks.
+It is really nice for packing kraut or kim chi into a bigger vessel, but since I tend to use glass jars for my ferments, I tend to use a wooden spoon for my packing.
 I do have one around for when I need or want to use it, but you can get along fine without it.
 A wooden cocktail muddler would also work for smaller-mouthed vessels like mason jars.

 Airlocks, which allow CO2 to escape your jars but no air to come in, can make fermenting much easier and fool-proof.
 If you are new to making ferments, it may be helpful to use one of these on your jar to help prevent mold or yeast from forming.
-I have used them before with success, but I don't usually use them.
-Honestly, I was using one until a dog chewed mine up, and I don't use one anymore, and my ferments come out totally fine.
-Thanks, dog!
-These are not totally necessary, but can be nice and make life easier, so it is really up to you.
-People fermented veggies almost forever without using them, but they can be a useful tool for newbies or those nervous to ferment.
+I have used them before with success, but don't use them on a regular basis.
+People fermented veggies almost forever without using airlocks, but they can be a useful tool for newbies or those nervous to ferment.